Soil Biology & Biochemistry Division | Soil Science Society of America Skip to main content

 Jeffrey L. Smith Graduate Student Travel Award

-This award was established to commemorate the contributions of Jeffrey L. Smith, who passed away too soon on Jan.
-25, 2014, just a few days shy of his 63rd birthday.
-Jeff was a decorated Vietnam Veteran, honorably discharged from the United States Army at the age of 20.
-He received a B.S. from Univ. of California-Berkeley, and M.S. and Ph.D. degrees in Soil Science from Washington State University.
-He returned to Berkeley as a post-doc, helping lead one of the largest ecosystem science projects funded by the National Science Foundation.
-He returned to Pullman as a soil microbiologist with USDA-ARS from 1986-2013.
-He was an adjunct faculty member in the Crop and Soil Science Department at WSU, where he lectured, advised, and was mentor to numerous graduate students.
+This award was established to commemorate the contributions of USDA-ARS scientist Dr. Jeffrey L. Smith, who having lived a full life, passed away on Jan.
+25, 2014.
+Jeff was a decorated Vietnam Veteran, received a B.S. degree from University of California-Berkeley, and M.S. and Ph.D. degrees in Soil Science from Washington State University.
+He returned to Berkeley as a post-doc, helping lead one of the largest ecosystem science projects funded by NSF.
+He then returned to Pullman as a soil microbiologist with the USDA-ARS from 1986-2013, serving as an adjunct faculty member in the Department of Crops and Soil Sciences, where he lectured, advised, and was a mentor to numerous graduate students.
 Their professional and personal successes were his most prized accomplishments.
 Jeff was nationally and internationally known for his pioneering research on soil carbon and nitrogen cycling, and the impact of global climatic change on terrestrial ecosystems.
-He was a member of SSSA and active in the Soil Biology & Biochemistry and Forest, Range & Wildland Soils Divisions.
+He served as editor on several international scientific journals and as a leader on many ARS initiatives, including the Climate Change National Program and the Greenhouse Gas Reduction through Agricultural Carbon Enhancement Network (GRACEnet).
+In 2007, Jeff was recognized for his scientific contribution to the Nobel Peace Prize awarded to the Intergovernmental Panel on Climate Change.
+He was a devoted member of SSSA, and an active participant in the Soil Biology & Biochemistry and Forest, Range & Wildland Soils Divisions.

-Students must be the presenting author and have an abstract accepted for presentation (oral or poster) at the annual meeting within Soil Biology & Biochemistry or the Forest, Range & Wildland Soils Divisions of the Soil Biology & Biochemistry Divisions.
+2. Students must be the presenting author and have submitted an abstract for in-person presentation (oral or poster) at the annual meeting within the Soil Biology & Biochemistry or the Forest, Range & Wildland Soils Division of the Soil Science Society of America.

-Academic performance, honors and awards (Undergraduate and Graduate School GPA, etc), demonstrated leadership in professional, social, or personal endeavors and prior scholarly activity (publications, abstracts, other instructional or extension activities) will be considered.
+3. Academic performance, honors and awards (Undergraduate and Graduate School GPA, etc.) and demonstrated leadership in professional, social, or personal endeavors.

-Preference will be given to students in the final year of study for their M.S. or Ph.D. degrees, and those that are from underrepresented groups in the earth sciences.
+5. Preference will be given to students in the final year of study for their M.S. or Ph.D. degrees, and those from underrepresented groups in the earth sciences.

-Selection of a single award, valued at up to $2,500, will be made by the leadership of the Soil Biology & Biochemistry and the Forest, Range & Wildland Soils Divisions of SSSA.
+6. Selection of a single award, valued at $3000, will be made by the leadership of the Soil Biology & Biochemistry and the Forest, Range & Wildland Soils Divisions of SSSA.